helicopter-1/plugin-deployment/docs/node_scripts_details.md

 Basic function is to;

 - stop & delete all PM2 processes
-- stop all postgress services
+- stop all postgresql services
 - uninstall all postgres related components
 - delete all postgres related system folders
 - remove the postgres user & group
-- delete all plugin installaton folders under the users $HOME folder
+- delete all plugin installation folders under the users $HOME folder

-This script resets your VPS to a pre-deployment state, allowing you to re-install the node software without reseting the VPS system.
+This script resets your VPS to a pre-deployment state, allowing you to re-install the node software without resetting the VPS system.

 ---